brandon-rhodes/python-patterns/index.rst

 ========================

 Welcome!

 I’m **Brandon Rhodes**
 (`website <https://rhodesmill.org/brandon/>`_,
 `Twitter <https://twitter.com/brandon_rhodes>`_)
-and this is my guide to design patterns in the
-`Python programming language <https://www.python.org/>`_.
+and this is my evolving guide to design patterns in the `Python programming language <https://www.python.org/>`_.

-* Here I’m collecting my ideas about Python Design Patterns all in one place, to make them available in one place.
+* This site is letting me collect my ideas about Python and Design Patterns all in one place.

 * My hope is that these pages make the patterns more discoverable — easier to find in web searches, and easier to read —